-Ni Sepharose High Performance is highly stable and compatible with a wide range of common additives.
+Ni Sepharose 6 Fast Flow is highly stable and compatible with a wide range of common additives.
 This helps to maintain biological activity and increase product yield, while at the same time greatly expanding the range of suitable operating conditions.

-In addition, the medium is easy to pack and use.
+In addition, the medium is easy to pack and use, and its high flow properties make it excellent for scaling-up.
 The key characteristics of the medium are listed in Table 1.

-A variety of compounds that are compatible with Ni Sepharose High Performance are listed in Table 2.
+A variety of compounds that are compatible with Ni Sepharose 6 Fast Flow are listed in Table 2.